Fixed-Radius Neighbour Search Using Thrust #

 const int ngrid[3] {

-static_cast<int>((maxgrid[0]-mingrid[0])/cutoff) + 1,
+static_cast<int>((maxgrid[0]-mingrid[0])/cell_size) + 1,

-static_cast<int>((maxgrid[1]-mingrid[1])/cutoff) + 1,
+static_cast<int>((maxgrid[1]-mingrid[1])/cell_size) + 1,

-static_cast<int>((maxgrid[2]-mingrid[2])/cutoff) + 1
+static_cast<int>((maxgrid[2]-mingrid[2])/cell_size) + 1

 Which rounds up the number of grid cells.
 Optionally, you can update the maxima of the grid, but isn’t really necessary as the maxima aren’t used from herein.
+The “grid extents” NVTX region is also stopped.

 Mapping the particles to the grid and sorting #